 You can now cut it into bitesize cubes like this.

 It's now ready to cook!

-For this recipe, I like to stir fry the tofu on its own.
-This allows it to become crispy and turn a beautiful golden colour without interference from the fats and liquids from the other ingredients.
+For this recipe, I like to stir-fry the tofu on its own.
+This allows it to become crispy and turn a beautiful golden color without interference from the fats and liquids from the other ingredients.